Police brutality by country: Brazil

 On May 18, 2020, João Pedro Pinto, a 14 years old boy, was killed inside his family's house.
 According to a witness, he lived in a place with a pool and a barbecue area, where he was with his cousins and friends when the police raid started.
 According to the survivors, the boys went to the covered area when they noticed that the police helicopter started to shoot.
 Moments later, the police invaded the place, which the boys informed: “There are only children here.”
 The police response was throwing two grenades that made the boys run into the house to protect themselves.
 João Pedro was shot in his belly by a rifle, his body was transported to a place 27 miles away from the crime scene, and the family had access to him after 17 hours.
 According to the reports and TV news, it was possible to count more than 70 bullet marks inside João Pedro's house.
 This murder led people to protest in the streets and was the main argument for the ADPF 635 petition, supported by Supreme Courts Minister Edson Fachin in August of the same year.

 Afterward, the Court unanimously voted to maintain the decision, which would only authorize operations in "absolutely exceptional" cases that needed to be justified for the Public Ministry of the State of Rio de Janeiro.
 The Supreme Court also stated that in case of authorized operations in the pandemic, "Exceptional care should be taken, duly identified in writing by the competent authority, so as not to put in risk population' provision of public health services and the humanitarian aid activities."
 Even after the pandemic, it has prohibited using helicopters as a platform for shooting and terror, conducting operations near schools and hospitals, and using them as police operational bases.
 The crime scene must be preserved and must avoid body remotion (by the excuse of supposed rescue).
 The technical-scientific police must document evidence, reports, and autopsy exams to ensure the possibility of independent review; Investigations must meet the Minnesota Protocol requirements.
 It must be fast, effective, and complete well as independent, impartial, and transparent.

 The decision was celebrated by the group as a mark in the history of justice and lives in favela's struggle.
-The organizations that joined the political party (PSB – Socialist Brazilian Party) were Rio de Janeiro Public Defense, Fala Akari, Papo Reto Collective, Rede de Comunidades e Movimentos Contra a Violência, Mães de Manguinhos, Redes da Maré, Movimento Negro Unificado, Educafro, Iniciativa Direito à Memória e Justiça Racial, ISER, Justiça Global, Conectas e National Human Rights Concil.
+The organizations that joined the political party (PSB – Socialist Brazilian Party) were Rio de Janeiro Public Defense, Fala Akari, Papo Reto Collective, Rede de Comunidades e Movimentos Contra a Violência, Mães de Manguinhos, Redes da Maré, Movimento Negro Unificado, Educafro, Iniciativa Direito à Memória e Justiça Racial, ISER, Justiça Global, Conectas e National Human Rights Council.
 Other organizations as Observatório de Favelas, Maré Vive, Instituto Marielle Franco, Cesec, Grupo de Estudo dos Novos Legalismos/UFF e Fogo Cruzado contributed to the lawsuit.